CSCfi/Kielipankki-utilities/docs/howto_request_pid.md

 A resource usually needs PIDs for the following pages:

 - META-SHARE article
+- access location
 - LICENSE in English
 - LICENSE in Finnish
-- location PID
+- resource group page in English
-- resource group page
+- resource group page in Finnish